sandialabs/slycat/web-client/README.md

 Shawn Martin -- smartin@sandia.gov

 Distributed under the Sandia license.
-See ``LICENSE`` for more information.
+See LICENSE file for more information.